thinkloop/memoizerific/README.md

 Fast (see benchmarks), small (1k min/gzip), efficient, JavaScript memoization lib to memoize JS functions.

-Uses JavaScript's new [Map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object for instant lookups, or a [performant polyfill](https://github.com/thinkloop/map-or-similar) if Map is not available - does not do expensive serialization or string manipulation.
+Uses JavaScript's [Map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object for instant lookups, or a [performant polyfill](https://github.com/thinkloop/map-or-similar) if Map is not available - does not do expensive serialization or string manipulation.

 Supports multiple complex arguments.
 Includes least-recently-used (LRU) caching to maintain only the most recent specified number of results.